FAQ about the deposit guarantee scheme

 How long will it take before depositors of a collapsed bank have their guaranteed deposits again at their disposal?

-IMPORTANT: In certain cases the deadline periods for the repayment of guaranteed deposits are counted from other cut-off dates.
-Example: When a deposit is the subject of a legal dispute, the deadline period is counted from the day that the dispute becomes res judicata, or when it is unclear on the basis of the available information whether the depositor has a right to repayment, the deadline period is counted from the day when the depositor provides the requisite evidence of eligibility.
-(For more, see Article 17 of the Deposit Guarantee Scheme Act.)
+IMPORTANT: In certain cases the time limits for the repayment of guaranteed deposits are counted from other dates.
+Example: When a deposit is subject of a legal dispute within judicial proceedings, the time limit is counted from the day when the settlement or the decision on the case becomes final, or when it is unclear on the basis of the available information whether the depositor has a right to repayment, the time limit is counted from the day when the depositor provides the relevant information on eligibility.
+(For more information see Article 17 of the Deposit Guarantee Scheme Act.)

 Are there any exceptions when guaranteed deposits are not repaid to depositors?

-The law stipulates that repayment is not made if no transaction relating to the deposit has been made in the 24 months before the cut-off date, and at the same time its value is lower than the administrative costs that would be incurred in making repayment.
+The law stipulates that repayment is not made if no transaction relating to the deposit has been made in the 24 months before the cut-off date, and at the same time its value is lower than the costs that would be incurred by the deposit guarantee scheme in making the repayment.

 The depositor is also not entitled to the repayment of a guaranteed deposit from the deposit guarantee scheme if the deposit has arisen out of transactions in connection with which there has been a conviction for the criminal offence of money laundering or terrorist financing.